Why Isn’t My Traffic Converting?

 When you promote a targeted product and show your visitor there’s plenty more where that came from, watch what happens.

-3 – Am I Promoting the Right Product?
+#4 – Are you Promoting the Right Product…

-Once you’ve assessed that the vertical isn’t the problem, it’s time to check if the offer you’re promoting has some restrictions that prevents you from generating conversions (and income).
+Once you’ve assessed that the vertical isn’t the problem, it’s time to check if the offer you’re promoting has any restrictions that prevents you from generating conversions (and income).

 …with the right GEOs?